 I had heard that it was a lot like one of my favorite movies of all time, The Matrix, starring Keanu Reeves, and an insane amount of action.
 I was not disappointed.

 The beginning was a bit confusing, a montage of Wick, as his loving wife passes away from some debilitating disease.
 As a final act in her life (death?) she gifts him a beagle mix puppy named daisy.

 While buying dog supplies, he stops for gasoline in his cherry ’69 Mustang fastback, and runs across a Russian mobster’s son who wants to buy his car.
-After being told it wasn’t for sale, the son’s father apologizes to Wick, and all is well.
+After being told it wasn’t for sale, the son’s associate apologizes to Wick, and all is well.

 … or is it?